chanmyaemaung/freetalk-api/README.md

 ## Introduction

 This is a RESTful API for the Free Talk Node.js Advanced course.
-It is a simple API that allows you to create, read, update and delete users and tokens.
+It is a simple API that allows you to create, read, update and delete users and tokens and posts and comments with the help of the `jsonwebtoken` package.

 ## Installation